-After we renovated our own home, we caught the home-building bug, and we’ve been infected ever since.
+Renovating our own home was how we caught the home-building bug, and we never got over it.
 For my husband, the appeal is definitely in the finished product.
 He loves the big reveal.
 I love that, too, but more than that, I love the process.
 I love the transformation.
 Building something from nothing.

 To me, there is something magical about a blank piece of paper, waiting to be covered in ideas, designs, lists, and floorplans.
 As much as we enjoyed our renovation, there were so many things we wanted to change in our house that we just couldn’t.